Zaid-Ajaj/Fable.Remoting/README.md

     getStudentSubjects : Student -> Async<string[]>
 }
 ```
-`IServer` is the specification of what your server does. `Fable.Remoting` expects such type to only have functions of shape:
+The type `IServer` is very important, this is the specification of what your server shared with the client. `Fable.Remoting` expects such type to only have functions of shape:
 ```
 A' -> Async<B'>
 ```
+Also try to put such types in seperate files to reference these files later from the Client

 Then provide an implementation for `IServer` on the server:
 ```fs